-While there are many benefits to living among peers, not every active adult wants to move into an age-restricted community.
-Some homebuyers worry that an age restriction will be too limiting and others simply prefer the energy in an open age neighborhood.
+While there are many benefits to living among peers, not every retiree wants to move into an age-restricted community.
+Some homebuyers worry that an age restriction will be too limiting, and others simply prefer the energy in an open age neighborhood.

-Family-friendly clubhouses and outdoor recreations may be even more appealing to older residents who like to interact with neighbors of all ages, or for those who are frequently visited by their grandchildren.
+Family-friendly clubhouses and options for outdoor recreation may appeal to older residents who like to interact with neighbors of all ages or to those who are frequently visited by grandchildren.
 For many grandparents, the limitations imposed on visiting children in age-restricted active adult communities may be a source of concern.

 Age-restricted communities typically welcome visiting children, but they do have rules to keep them from becoming full-time residents.
 This is different in each community, but it may include limits on the length of visits by children, such as not allowing them to stay for more than one month.
-Homeowners may also worry that the age restriction would prevent them from taking in their grandchildren permanently in the event of an emergency.
+Homeowners may also worry that the age restriction may prevent them from taking in their grandchildren permanently in the event of an emergency.

 The amenities in both open-age and age-restriction communities can vary widely from one development to the next.
-Yet homebuyers who are not as interested in features like clubhouse recreations and included lawn care may be able to find lower homeowners’ association fees in communities that are open to all ages.
+Yet, homebuyers who aren’t as interested in features like clubhouses and included lawn care may be able to find lower homeowners’ association (HOA) fees in communities that are open to all ages.